 Compact and then restore the PFC file

 The email messages in your Personal Filing Cabinet may not have been stored properly, making it difficult for the AOL software to read them.
 Compacting your PFC regroups the email messages and makes your PFC readable again.
-For help compacting your PFC, please visit our help article How do I compact the Personal Filing Cabinet?
+For help compacting your PFC, please visit our help article AOL Desktop Software: Managing your Personal Filing Cabinet

 Run Quick Restore